 Each farming style faces different challenges, and we work to ensure our farmers understand compliance requirements regarding nutrient management, water quality, climate change, effluent systems and waste management.

-Nutrient budgets for outdoor piggeries are completed using the standalone module of OVERSEER, and we have also supplied a list of Nutrient Budget Advisors.
-To gain access to the pig module or for any other queries relating to information required to complete nutrient budgets contact the Environmental Advisor.
+Nutrient budgets for outdoor piggeries are completed using the outdoor pig module of OVERSEER, and we have also supplied a list of Nutrient Budget Advisors.
+The outdoor pig module currently sits in the legacy OVERSEER version and not OverseerFM, for any queries relating to information required to complete nutrient budgets contact the for any other queries relating to information required to complete nutrient budgets contact the Environmental Advisor.

 New Zealand pork products are not exported overseas, which means our consumers are our neighbours.
 Our farmers work hard to ensure their practices are sustainable for the long-term.
 We already have a number of innovative ways to show how our farmers are moving to a model that drives efficiency and designs waste out of their practices.

 This includes using a range of by-products as feed, generating compost and nutrients from organic waste as an alternative to commercial fertilisers, as well as generating electricity from effluent systems.

 Our FEP template will assist compliance with district and regional rules and resource consents, as well as managing environmental risks and issues.
 The aim is to support sustainable land management, efficient use of resources, and provide a framework to progress environmental protection and enhancement.
 Measuring, monitoring and mitigating impacts will have economic, social and environmental benefits.

 Please find the template and guidance notes below.
 For further information or assistance, you can contact our Environmental Advisor.

 If you have any environmental concerns you can contact our Environmental Advisor directly.